renepacchaux/huntington-bank-pavilion/README.md

 Find below a "happy" path more deeply unravels depending on who is walking it.

 The interviews conducted shed light on a representative user.
 The business however was regional in the sense that the information you get to go to a concert is in a different place than where you would learn dates, times, rules, and same-day setups.

+#### Lessons learned

+Step in, address, discuss, and time box to an agreement.
+Time pressure is coming.
+Don't let that train pull away without at least an opportunity to set the framework to gel as a team.